Jashansimak/Day-6/README.md

 Broadcast vs. Multicast vs. Unicast

        Parameters        	Unicast                       	Broadcast                	Multicast

          Basics         	There is only one                There are multiple         There are multiple receiver and one sender.       receiver and one sender.     receiver and multiple senders.

-       Meaning and
-       Definition
+       Meaning and      Unicast is used to transfer      Broadcast sends data from Definition       data from a single sender to a     one sender to all devices single print                       on a network
      SUBNETTING

 Subnetting is the process of dividing a larger IP network into smaller, more manageable subnetworks (subnets).